kkauder/eic.github.io/_software/beagle.md

 **UNDER CONSTRUCTION.
 Existing documentation focuses on the RCF version, more general ones coming soon**

 #### BeAGLE Control Card
 Note: This input file (originally from DPMJET) is very particular about the spacing of a lot of the numbers so make sure that you leave the starting space the same when you change numbers.
-In particualr, the input format is: A10, 6E10.0, A8
+In particular, the input format is: A10, 6E10.0, A8

 Frequently changed cards:
 ```